doubleunion/arooo/CONTRIBUTING.md

 Run `rake db:test:prepare` after you pull or make any changes to the app, so make sure that your test database has the correct database schema

 Make sure `bundle exec rake spec` passes before pushing your changes.
-(Our TravisCI integration will double-check before we merge code, so it's ok if you forget sometimes) :)

 ## User states